ufz/ogs/web/content/docs/devguide/advanced/python-env.md

     parent = "advanced"
 +++

-In OGS we make us of Python packages at different stages, e.g.:
+In OGS we make use of Python packages at different stages, e.g.:

 - [Conan]({{< ref "conan.md" >}}) at configure-time to install third-party dependencies
 - [ogs-container-maker](https://gitlab.opengeosys.org/ogs/container-maker) when the CI prepares its environment